GWilloughby99/early-years-project/_posts/2021-08-16-the-funding-gap-in-early-years-education.md

         <p>Explaining the pass-through rate, the Department for Education said: </p>

         <p>Councils are responsible for setting the local funding rates for providers, following consultation with childcare providers in their area, and are required to pass on at least 95% of the funding they receive for the free entitlements directly to providers.
-Any council that had concerns around meeting these requirements apply to the department for increased flexibility.</p>
+Any council that had concerns around meeting these requirements apply to the department for increased flexibility.
+Councils are able to hold back up to 5% of the funding as central spend, which some have used towards a range of costs including staffing or admin costs, or SEND support services.</p>

         <h1> The funding required to cover early education </h1>
 <br>